RobertIchim98/CampingApp-React/README.md

-# ionic-react
+# Adventurer's Atlas
-The front end app for the camping app

-Geolocation Camping App built using React and Ionic
+Geolocation Camping App built with React and Ionic